 The goal of Information Security Management

-The main goal of Information Security Management process is aligning IT Security with business security and ensuring that information security is effectively managed.
+The main goal of this process is aligning IT Security with business security and ensuring that information security is effectively managed.
 Depending on the context and nature of the industry, an IT service provider might be processing or using confidential data of a company.

 For instance, let’s consider that IT service provider is using data from the human resources or finance department in a company.
 All employee records, compensation and benefit details are confidential data of the human resources department.
 And similarly, transactions, details of the accounts etc. are confidential data of the finance department.
-Therefore, these kinds of corporate and confidential data used by the IT Service provider must be secured and this is the goal of Information Security Management process.
+Therefore, these kinds of corporate and confidential data used by the IT Service provider must be secured.

 The objectives of Information Security Management

 Information Security management provides the strategic direction for security activities and ensures that objectives are achieved.
 Based on the security policies and strategies of the company, plans and actions are generated.
-And these plans and activities are managed and ensured by the Information Security Management process.
+And these plans and activities are managed and ensured by this process.

-Another objective ensured by the Information Security management is information security risks are appropriately managed.
+Another objective is information security risks are appropriately managed.
 There can be weak points and lacks in the information security of a company.
 And the IT service provider has to manage these risks properly.
-In the long-term, these risks have to be minimized in the scope of the Information Security Management process.
+In the long-term, these risks have to be minimized.

-The final objective of the Information Security Management process is ensuring the confidentiality, integrity, availability and authenticity/non-repudiation.
+The final objective is ensuring the confidentiality, integrity, availability and authenticity/non-repudiation.

 If we explain each item here: